insight-cal/insight-cal.github.io/_pages/research.md

 insights for architecting future computers that are more energy-efficient, capable, reliable, and secure.
 For more details, please refer to [Prof. Jog's website](https://adwaitjog.github.io/).

-We gratefully acknowledge the support from NSF, Google, DOE/ANL, NVIDIA.
+We gratefully acknowledge the support from NSF, Google, DOE, NVIDIA.

 Our members also have gone to internships at AMD, Intel, and PNNL.